colinmcardell/monome-norns-template/bin/dev/DEVELOPMENT.md

    # run push to norns script
    $ bin/dev/push_to_norns.sh
    ```
-1. launch your script on the norns device – navigate to the `SCRIPTS` menu on the norns device and select your script to run it.
+1. launch your script on the norns device – navigate to the `SELECT >` menu on the norns device and select your script to run it.

 ## Workflow